FS Energy & Power Fund Secondary Price Suggests Losses for Investors, $1.50/share, updated April 16, 2020

 According to the company, the purpose of these decreases is to ensure that the Company does not issue shares under the DRP at a price per share that was more than 2.5% greater than the NAV Per Share.

-According to Central Trade and Transfer, a secondary market from private placements, shares of FSEP were recently sold for just $4.91 per share.
+According to Central Trade and Transfer on April 16, 2020, a secondary market for private placements, shares of FSEP were recently sold for just $1.50 per share.
 This could mean significant losses for investors.

 Investors may have recovery options